Aldeburgh branch line: Freight train services

 Initial freight services would have included agricultural produce and coal.
-Up until 1914 there was a good trade in fish but when Aldeburgh harbour became blocked by shingle banks this traffic ceased.
+Up until 1914, there was a good trade in fish, but when Aldeburgh harbour became blocked by shingle banks this traffic ceased.

-From the line's opening, Garrett's establishment was responsible for significant freight traffic; that lasted until the 1960s.
-Indeed, the goods yard there was still open in 1972 when it was recorded as handling military traffic.
+From the line's opening, Garrett's establishment was responsible for significant freight traffic, which lasted until the 1960s.
+The goods yard there was still open in 1972, when it was recorded as handling military traffic.

-During the 1920s a concrete factory existed at Thorpeness and was served by the siding.
+During the 1920s, a concrete factory existed at Thorpeness and was served by the siding.

-Building material for both Sizewell A in the 1960s and Sizewell B power stations between 1987 and 1990 was bought in by rail.
+Building materials for both Sizewell A in the 1960s and Sizewell B power stations between 1987 and 1990 were brought in by rail.

-Nuclear trains are the only regular source of traffic on the branch today and these are operated by Direct Rail Services who have a depot at nearby Stowmarket.
+Today, trains servicing the power station are the only regular source of traffic on the branch, and these are operated by Direct Rail Services who have a depot at nearby Stowmarket.

-On 18 October 2010 the British government announced that Sizewell was one of the eight sites it considered suitable for future nuclear power stations.
-The UK Government confirmed that Sizewell C will go ahead, which will mean the branch to the power station will be upgraded.
+On 18 October 2010, the British government announced that Sizewell was one of the eight sites it considered suitable for future nuclear power stations.
+The UK Government confirmed that Sizewell C will go ahead and the branch to the power station will be upgraded.
 The line will be upgraded with full signalling, new track, ballast and sleepers, and all traincrew operated level crossings (TMO) upgraded to automatic barrier crossings (ABCL).
 The new works will also involve building a new 2 mi 59 chain branch to the north of the Sizewell complex, with four sidings, and the creation of an ancillary works yard just east of Leiston.
 During this time, the existing offloading gantry at the end of the current branch will be mothballed, but brought back into use when all construction works are completed.